-In order to reduce contact between you and the alleged assailant, the College will, upon your request, attempt to provide a change in classes and/or working situations if the accommodation is reasonably available.
+In order to reduce contact between you and your abuser, the College will, upon your request, attempt to provide a change in classes and/or working situations if the accommodation is reasonably available.
 Other protective measures are also available.
-These requests can be made to Bryce Gloppen, the Sr. Student Complaint and Conduct Officer at Bryce.Gloppen@minneapolis.edu or 612-659-6729.
-Minneapolis College will provide survivors with written notification regarding the availability of and how to request these accommodations including options and resources for changes to transportation and living situations.
+These requests can be made to the Dean of Students, Becky Nordin.
+Public Safety or the Title IX Officer, Vice President for Student Affairs Patrick Troup will provide survivors with written notification regarding the availability of and how to request these accommodations including options and resources for changes to transportation and living situations.
 Any accommodations or protective orders afforded to you will be maintained as confidential to the extent that maintaining such confidentiality will not impair the ability of the College to provide the accommodations or protective measures.